layervault/layervault_ruby_client/README.md

 And so on.

+### Simple Object Model

+There's a very simple object model provided by classes that implement [Hashie](https://github.com/intridea/hashie) objects that wrap the JSON responses from the ```LayerVault.client``` interface.
+The objects mostly all follow a ```.for``` pattern that accepts the appropriate number of arguments for the level of nesting the object represents.
+For example,

+  - Organizations require the name of the organization: ```Organization.for('layervault')
+  - Projects require the name of the organization and the project name: ```Project.for('layervault', 'Designer News')
+  - ... and so on ...

+#### Associations

+When using the simple object model, associations will be hydrated into the correct child objects allowing a simple level of traversal down the object model hierarchy.

 ## Access Tokens

 Access Tokens are valid for two hours only.
 When you request a token, you are also told how long the token is valid for, in seconds, as part of the token response: